divyankachaudhari/divyankachaudhari.github.io/resume.md

 ## Extracurriculars

 <!-- - Activities -->
-* Part of winning athletics contingent at the prestigious **Inter-IIT Sports Meet**, IIT Kharagpur.
+* Part of winning athletics contingent at the prestigious **Inter-IIT Sports Meet** 2019, IIT Kharagpur.
 * One of 16 selected vocalists of **Cadence, Western music society**, Music club at IIT Delhi.
 <!--  Events -->
 <!-- * Attended **Programming Languages Mentoring Workshop** at SPLASH 2020.  -->